annetanael/annetanael/README.md

 ### ¡Hola! ✨
 I’m Anne, a content professional from the Philippines.
-I’m passionate about languages, writing, and inclusive communication.
-I speak Tagalog, English, and Spanish, and I’m currently learning Japanese.
+I’m passionate about languages, inclusive communication, and meaningful digital experiences.
+I speak Tagalog, English, and Spanish, and am currently learning Japanese.

-I haven’t used this site in years, and all my repositories are now outdated.
-To be honest, I already forgot everything I was working on, and I have no idea how this whole thing works anymore.
+I haven’t used GitHub in years.
+To be honest, I already forgot everything I was working on, and I have _no_ idea how this whole thing works anymore.

 But I’m not giving up.
-Hopefully, I can get up to speed and deploy some personal projects soon.

-I’m currently setting up a blog on language learning and writing.
+For now, my goal is to update my past projects and, hopefully, deploy new ones.
+In fact, I recently started a blog about language learning and writing, and I can’t wait for it to go live!
 Stay tuned. 😉

 In the meantime, you can check some of my past work on [Substack](https://substack.com/@annemuses).

 ### Let’s chat
-If you want to get in touch with me about something, feel free to say hi on social media or by email.
+Feel free to get in touch via social media or email.

 💌 [reddit](https://www.reddit.com/user/annemuses/) / [anne.mensajes@gmail.com](mailto:anne.mensajes@gmail.com)